-Bill Doggett is a multifaceted Performing Arts strategic marketing niche specialist, Artist-Composer Relations publicist, award winning historical Archivist, Exhibitions Curator, scholarly lecturer and author.
+Bill Doggett is a multifaceted Performing Arts strategic marketing niche specialist, Artist-Composer Relations publicist, award winning historical Archivist, Exhibitions Curator, scholarly lecturer, author and painter-photographer.

 He is the nephew and namesake of the renown Philadelphia jazz pianist/organist and arranger, Bill Doggett associated with The Dawn of Rock n Roll instrumental hit Gold Record Honky Tonk Parts 1/2 and other 'sock hop/juke box' hits of the late 1950s.